Find the right pump for you

 Pumps vary in colour, battery life, screen size, features and type:

-Tethered or line insulin pumps are attached to your body by a narrow tube that connects to the cannula.
-The pump is carried on a belt or body band or placed in a pocket.
+Tubing insulin pumps are attached to your body by thin tubing that carries the insulin from the pump to the cannula inserted under the skin.
+The pump is carried in a body pouch, belt, clipped onto clothing or placed in a pocket.
 The London Diabetes Centre offers high-tech pumps which feature remote controls or smartphone apps.
 The cannula and the location of the pump should be changed every two to three days to prevent itching, rashes and skin changes and ensure effective insulin delivery.